If you can’t stand the thought of losing your beloved dog or cat, you’ll want to seriously consider microchipping your pet.

 When you are microchipping your pet, you want to be sure to fill out all the paperwork thoroughly as part of your microchip registration.
 When you include your address, email and phone number, it enables you to be contacted when your pet is found.

 Plan for an unexpected situation and be prepared in case your dog or cat gets lost.
-If you are interested in microchipping your pet, contact Marion County Animal Services or your local veterinarian.
+If you are interested in microchipping your pet, bring them to one our drive-thru vaccine clinics.
+Microchips are only $20 and include free registration for life.